Failure Analysis Determines Faulty Workmanship to be Cause of Defective Building MaterialsPost by: RJ Lee Group News

 Upon further examination of the scratch coat where the delamination plane occurred, our expert observed a layer of laitance—fine particles often found on the surface of cementitious materials when too much water is used.
 We were able to reproduce this laitance by over-mixing stucco with twice the recommended amount of one of the build-out materials proving that it had not been combined in correct proportions as directed in the mixing instructions.
 Based on this observation, the failure was the result of either over-mixing of the build-out material and/or an excess of water.

-Unlike some experts, our petrographic scientists were able to use our own in-house laboratory capabilities to explore the necessary scenarios that eventually provided the evidence as to why and how the delamination and cracking were taking place.
+Our petrographic scientists were able to use our own in-house laboratory capabilities to explore the necessary scenarios that eventually provided the evidence as to why and how the delamination and cracking were taking place.
 Our failure analysis investigations uncovered multiple workmanship issues: build-out materials were not properly leveled resulting in variation in stucco thickness; fiber mesh was improperly embedded in the scratch coat resulting in delamination; the substrate layer was not roughened to provide adherence for the next layer and it was not properly cleaned prior to stucco application.
 These conclusions provided evidence that the manufacturer of the material was not responsible for the failure of the materials but rather that the stucco was not applied correctly—a result of poor workmanship.
 The improper application of the scratch coat caused the weakness that resulted in the delamination and cracking.